 The department is currently working with the Australian Council for Educational Research (ACER) to finalise and validate the Tool.
-Users such as registered training organisations (RTOs) are invited to use the tool as it is refined ahead of full implementation.
+Users such as RTOs and senior secondary schools are invited to use the Tool as it is refined ahead of full implementation.

-Frequently Asked Questions
+- FSAT Frequently Asked Questions